Disclosures on corporate governance practices

 - The Supervisory Board stipulated targets for the share of women on the Management Board and a deadline for their achievement in accordance with section 111 (5) AktG as outlined below.

-The Management Board of DIC Asset AG currently consists of two members professionally and personally qualified in different areas, including a female member, Sonja Wärntges, as CEO.
-The Supervisory Board believes that the diversity concept has been satisfied during the reporting period.
+The Management Board of DIC Asset AG currently consists of four members professionally and personally qualified in different areas, including a female member, Sonja Wärntges, as CEO.
+The Supervisory Board believes that the diversity policy has been satisfied during the reporting period.

 Objectives of the Supervisory Board with regard to its composition, skills profile and diversity concept

-The Supervisory Board defined targets for its composition, taking the recommendations of the German Corporate Governance Code as amended on 7 February 2017 into account in accordance with the Declaration of Conformity.
-These targets include the skills profile for the Supervisory Board as a whole as well as the diversity concept it pursues for its composition.
+The Supervisory Board defined targets for its composition, which were last updated on 22 December 2020 and take the recommendations of the German Corporate Governance Code into account in accordance with the Declaration of Compliance.
+These targets include the skills profile for the Supervisory Board as a whole as well as the diversity policy it pursues for its composition.

 - As a group, the Supervisory Board should have the knowledge, skills and professional experience required to properly complete its tasks.
 Members of the Supervisory Board must generally be familiar with the sector in which the Company operates.

-- It should be ensured that at least some individual members of the Supervisory Board have the following knowledge or experience: (i) familiarity with the commercial real estate sector, (ii) knowledge of funds/asset and property management, (iii) knowledge of capital markets and financing, (iv) accounting or auditing expertise for at least one Supervisory Board member, (v) experience of leading a medium-sized company.
+- It should be ensured that at least some individual members of the Supervisory Board have the following knowledge or experience: (i) familiarity with the commercial real estate sector, (ii) knowledge of funds/asset and property management, (iii) knowledge of capital markets and financing, (iv) accounting expertise for at least one Supervisory Board member and auditing expertise for at least on Supervisory Board member, (v) experience of leading a medium-sized or larger company.
 The individual qualifications of individual members may complement each other in achieving this objective.

-- Independence and avoiding conflicts of interest are also important objectives: The Supervisory Board should include an adequate number of independent members.
-At least half of Supervisory Board members should be independent as defined by clause 5.4.2 of the German Corporate Governance Code as amended 7 February 2017.
-The Supervisory Board is in compliance with the recommendations of the German Corporate Governance Code with regard to conflicts of interest.
+- Independence and avoiding conflicts of interest are also important objectives: The Supervisory Board members representing the shareholders should include an adequate number of independent members as defined in clause C.6 of the German Corporate Governance Code.
+More than half of the shareholder representatives shall be independent from the Company and the Management Board as defined in clause C.7 of the German Corporate Governance Code.
+At least half of the shareholder representatives shall be independent from a controlling shareholder as defined in clause C.9 of the German Corporate Governance Code.
+The Supervisory Board also follows the recommendations of the German Corporate Governance Code with regard to conflicts of interest.
 The Supervisory Board should not include any members who perform an executive or advisory role with significant third-party competitors of the Company or Group.
 The Supervisory Board should not include more than two former Management Board members.

 - Requirements for individual Supervisory Board members include: Only persons under 70 should be proposed for election to the Supervisory Board.
 Supervisory Board members should have business or operational experience.
 They should be able to assess the profitability, expediency and legality of the business decisions being evaluated as part of the Supervisory Board’s work as well as key accounting documents, with the support of the auditor where appropriate.
 They should be willing to get involved in the substance of the business to a reasonable extent.
 Each Supervisory Board member ensures that they can dedicate the expected time to properly exercising their Supervisory Board mandate.